 - an electrocardiogram (ECG or EKG), which records your heart’s electrical activity

 - a chest X-ray, which is used to examine your heart, lungs, and blood vessels

-- an echocardiogram, which uses sound waves to record moving images of the heart
+- an echocardiogram, which uses sound waves to record moving images of your heart

-- an MRI, which is used to look for damage to the heart or aorta
+- an MRI, which is used to look for damage to your heart or aorta

 - stress tests, which are used to measure your heart function after exertion